Designing the world of Final Fantasy XIV: Endwalker - An interview with Naoki Yoshida

-Ahead of the launch of Endwalker, I was invited to the Final Fantasy XIV: Endwalker Media Tour where I was able to play a small portion of the upcoming expansion, including the latest Jobs, locations and a new dungeon we’ve only seen concept art of before.
-I also had the pleasure of speaking with the Director and Producer of Final Fantasy XIV Naoki Yoshida to discuss the development behind the demo content, as well as what players might expect when it launches next month.
+Ahead of the launch of Endwalker, I was invited to the Final Fantasy XIV: Endwalker Media Tour where I was able to experience a small portion of the upcoming expansion’s content, including the latest Jobs, locations, and a new dungeon.
+I also had the pleasure of speaking with the Director and Producer of Final Fantasy XIV Naoki Yoshida to discuss the development behind the preview content, as well as what players might expect when Endwalker launches next month.

 One of my biggest takeaways from the Endwalker demo was the surprising reaction I had upon reaching Garlemald.
 As I explained in my preview, I had preconceptions as to what the capital of the Garlean Empire would look like given its role in the story, but those assumptions were quickly stripped away.